mariadb-corporation/mariadb-connector-nodejs/documentation/promise-api.md

 const mariadb = require('mariadb');
 ```

-## Recommendation

-### Exact number consideration
+## Migrating from 2.x or mysql/mysql2 to 3.x

+This is a breaking change from 3.0 compare to previous version and mysql/mysql2 drivers.

 Integers in JavaScript use IEEE-754 representation.
 This means that Node.js cannot exactly represent integers in the ±9,007,199,254,740,991 range.
 However, MariaDB does support larger integers and exact big decimal.
 This means that when the value set on a BIGINT is not in the [safe](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/isSafeInteger) range, javascript Number Object cannot represent exact value.
 Same with DECIMAL type that might not be exact in IEEE 754 floating number.

+2.x/mysql/mysql2 have options that try to address those issues.
+Those are now removed :

+* supportBigNumbers: When an integer was not in the safe range, the driver did interprets the value as a [`Long`](https://www.npmjs.com/package/long) object.
+Now use javascript standard BigInt
+* supportBigInt: Removed, since BigInt support is now required.
+* bigNumberStrings: When an integer was not in the safe range, the driver did interprets the value as a string.

+Those options might return a different object type depending on value.

-Driver automatically return a JSON with type depending on database data types :
+Since 3.x version, Driver automatically return data depending on data types :
 * DECIMAL => javascript String
 * BIGINT => javascript BigInt

-Default implementation return exact values, but might cause some incompatibility.
+this permit to ensure returning exact values and reliable data type, but might cause some incompatibility.
 Driver provides 3 options to address this issue.

 |option|description|type|default|